eolivaresabcd/python_skills/unit_testing/readme.md

 - tests should be independent from one another
 - TDD is based on writing tests before writing the code (complicated to master)

-#TODO: next mission yugioh api pdf card maker! :D
+Next mission yugioh api pdf card maker! :D